jarviscanada/jarvis_data_eng_akshay/core_java/grep/README.md

 # Introduction
-This application replicates some of the core features of the linux GREP command.
+This application replicates some of the core features of the Linux GREP command.
 This app is built in Java.
-It uses recursion to go through all files in a given directory (even sub directories), and outputs any lines from files matching the input pattern into a temprary folder.
+It uses recursion to go through all files in a given directory (even sub directories), and outputs any lines from files matching the input pattern into a temporary folder.
 I learned Java I/O, lambda, streams, how to use intellij IDE to my advantage, how to modularize code into functions.

 # Usage